-Related rights cover works not sufficiently original for copyright protection on the one hand, and on the other they protect artistic and organisational activities.
-Protection is thus weaker.
+Related rights cover works not deemed sufficiently original for copyright protection and protect artistic and organisational activities.
+Protection offered is not very wide reaching.
 Copyrights and related rights are independent of one another and may exist in parallel.
-The essential differences are the shorter term of protection – it is only 50 years from publication (or from recording if there is no publication) – and that there is a possibility to transfer or sell related rights completely in certain cases.
-For performing artists and producers of audio recordings the term of protection applicable as of the Amendment 2013 is 70 years from the initial release or public communication (broadcast, public performance or interactive making available to the public) of the audio recording.
-If there is no publication, the term of protection is 50 years.
+The essential differences are the shorter term of protection – only 50 years from publication (or from recording if there is no publication) – and that the possibility, in certain cases, to transfer or sell related rights outright.
+However, for performing artists and producers of audio recordings the term of protection applicable as of the Amendment 2013 is 70 years from the initial release or public communication (broadcast, public performance or making it interactively available to the public) of the recording.
+If there is no release or publication, the term of protection remains at 50 years.

 A composer writes a song for a pop singer.
-The copyright accrues to the composer.
-If the pop singer has her vocal performance of the song recorded in the audio studio, a related right in the recording accrues to her.
+The copyright goes to the composer.
+If the pop singer records the song in a studio, a related right from the recording goes to her.